Terra-AUS/TerraAustralis/doc/i2p.md

 ## Compatibility

-AustraliaCash Core uses the [SAM v3.1](https://geti2p.net/en/docs/api/samv3) protocol to connect to the I2P network.
+TerraAustralis Core uses the [SAM v3.1](https://geti2p.net/en/docs/api/samv3) protocol to connect to the I2P network.
 Any I2P router that supports it can be used.

-## Ports in I2P and AustraliaCash Core
+## Ports in I2P and TerraAustralis Core

-AustraliaCash Core uses the [SAM v3.1](https://geti2p.net/en/docs/api/samv3) protocol.
+TerraAustralis Core uses the [SAM v3.1](https://geti2p.net/en/docs/api/samv3) protocol.
 One particularity of SAM v3.1 is that it does not support ports, unlike newer versions of SAM (v3.2 and up) that do support them and default the port numbers to 0.
 From the point of view of peers that use newer versions of SAM or other protocols that support ports, a SAM v3.1 peer is connecting to them on port 0, from source port 0.

-To allow future upgrades to newer versions of SAM, AustraliaCash Core sets its listening port to 0 when listening for incoming I2P connections and advertises its own I2P address with port 0.
-Furthermore, it will not attempt to connect to I2P addresses with a non-zero port number because with SAM v3.1 the destination port (`TO_PORT`) is always set to 0 and is not in the control of AustraliaCash Core.
+To allow future upgrades to newer versions of SAM, TerraAustralis Core sets its listening port to 0 when listening for incoming I2P connections and advertises its own I2P address with port 0.
+Furthermore, it will not attempt to connect to I2P addresses with a non-zero port number because with SAM v3.1 the destination port (`TO_PORT`) is always set to 0 and is not in the control of TerraAustralis Core.